-(Degree/certificate applicable, transferable) Hours by arrangement.
+(Degree/certificate applicable, transferable) Hours/semester: 48-102 lab hours by arrangement.
 Selected topics not covered by regular catalog offerings.
 Course content and unit credit to be determined by the appropriate division in relation to community-student need and/or available staff.
 May be offered as a seminar, lecture, or lecture/laboratory class.
 (AA, CSU)